kaitolucifer/go-laptop-rental-web-app/README.md

-# Go Web Application Template
+# Go Laptop Rental Service

 <pre>
             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE